-There are a wide variety of people you will need on your team, from content creators to digital marketing specialists.
+There are a wide variety of people you will need on your team, from content creators to strategists and digital marketing specialists.
 To create the most effective team, think beyond hiring solely in-house, and consider outsourcing some functions.

 For maximum content marketing effectiveness, you’ll also need some technology.
 Must-haves include a content management system (CMS), social media management tool, customer relationship management (CRM) software, marketing automation software, and web analytics.

 Step 10: Track, Measure, Report